-Monsters of Homology III: Avemetatarsalia and the folly of counting on fingers
+Monsters of Homology II: Archosauria and the folly of counting on fingers

 Avemetatarsalia (Triassic - Recent): Archosaurs more closely related to birds than to crocodilians.
 The primary avemetatarsalian groups are speciose and enduring, with great significance for the history of science: